-This case is part of a set of proceedings brought by ten youth plaintiffs concerning the codification of the adjusted climate goals brought about in response to the Neubauer v.
+This case is one of ten separate constitutional complaints and one subsidiary popular complaint supported by the NGO Deutsche Umwelthilfe against ten German States (“Bundesländer”).
+It was brought by ten youth plaintiffs concerning the codification of the adjusted climate goals brought about in response to the Neubauer v.
 Germany judgment of the German Bundesverfassungsgericht.
 According to the applicants, in their constitutional claim, the German States (“Bundesländer”) share responsibility for protecting their lives and civil liberties, along with those of future generations, within their spheres of competence.
 They argue that the lack of legislation on climate action on the state level violates the German Constitution and the reductions regime under the Paris Agreement, and that they have a fundamental right to defend themselvse against future rights impacts caused by the lack of climate measures.

 The Bavarian Climate Protection Act (Bayerisches Klimaschutzgesetz) aims to reduce greenhouse gas emissions by 55% compared to 1990 levels by 2030.
 It also aims to achieve net zero emissions by 2050, and requires Bavaria to offset emissions after 2030.
 This has been implemented through a climate protection program.
 According to the plaintiffs, the lack of a deadline of adaptation strategy, and the failure to provide differentiated targets or instruments for implementation of compliance, mean that the Bavarian law falls short of the Federal requirements on climate protection measures.